 This step is not required if using

-Open the machines page in the admin console, and locate the
+Open the Machines page of the admin console, and locate the

 devices that you configured as subnet routers.
 You can look for the Subnets badge in the machines